Michad/tilegroxy/README.md

 Tilegroxy is available as a container image on the Github container repository.

 You can pull the most recent versioned release with the `latest` tag and the very latest (and maybe buggy) build with the `edge` tag.
 Tags are also available for version numbers.
-[See here for a list of tags](https://github.com/Michad/tilegroxy/pkgs/container/tilegroxy).
+[See here for a list](https://github.com/Michad/tilegroxy/pkgs/container/tilegroxy).

 For example: